nruth/show_me_the_cookies/README.md

 and can be found with browser resource tracker (e.g. firebug) or using Rails 3's Rails.application.config.session_options[:key]

+## API

+    inspect_cookies # Returns a string summarising your current session cookie's k/v pairs,
+                    # so you can see what's going on.

+    delete_cookie "key" # Deletes a particular k/v pair from your session cookie.

+    expire_cookies # Removes cookies which are either due to expire, or have no expiry set.

 ## Installation

 Add to your gemfile's test group: